Treatment of Mirena (Hormonal Iud)

 Sex also plays an important role.
 However, there are some things which you must remember before you start having sexual intercourse.
 Following these will not only lead to safe sex, but also will result in a better relationship.

-Women usually take a longer time to get aroused according to researchers.
-This is a problem for men and they must counter this by having increased moments of hugging and kissing.
+- Increase activities you do before coitus such as hugging and kissing: Women usually take a longer time to get aroused according to researchers.
+This is a problem for men and they must counter this by having increased moments of hugging and kissing:.
 It helps more than you think.
 A long hug secretes oxytocin which is the primary hormone which women get aroused by.

 Hi, I am 32 years old Male.
 I use KS dotted condom.
 But I don't know my partner is getting urine infection after sex (her assumption is bcoz of the condom).
 She doesn't like to use the condom while having sex.
 Also she do not want to get pregnant as well.
 But I can't have happy sex while ejaculation without condom.
 Pls advice which condom can I use to avoid urine infection to my partner or because of any other issue she is getting urine infection.
 Thank you.